 Individuals earning pure compensation income from a single employer during the year are exempt from the requirement to file an income tax return, subject to certain conditions.
 Likewise, an individual whose sole income has been subject to FWT is not required to file an income tax return.

-Internal revenue taxes may be paid over the counter, by bank debit, or by check.
+Internal revenue taxes may be paid over the counter, by bank debit, by check, or by online payment.